-# Cookies also covered in Chapter-5
+Cookies also covered in Chapter-5

 1. The default scripting language used for writing ASP is 2.
-The 3. variables are used to store information about ONE single user.
+Thecommand is used to write output to a browser.
+3. variables are used to store information about ONE single user.
 4. is a Java program that extends the functionality of a Web server 5.
 JSP codeare embedded within <% %> tags.
 6. The class or the interface name of the object request is 7.
-The class or the interface name of the object session is 8. are short pieces of data sent by web servers to the client browser 9.
+The class or the interface name of the object session is

+8. are short pieces of data sent by web servers to the client browser 9.
 In JSP cookie are the object of the class 10. function Returns the maximum specified age of the cookie